goodmami/pe/docs/specification.md

 expressions.
 This situation can occur by defining expressions using the API instead of the notation, or as the result of inlining optimizations.

+### Choice
+[Choice]: #choice

+- Notation: `e / e`
+- Function: Choice(*expression*, ...)
+- Type: [Prioritized]
+- Value: [Variadic]

+The Choice operator succeeds when any of its given expressions succeeds.
+If a given expression fails, the next given expression is attempted at the current position in the input.
+If a given expression succeeds, the Choice operator succeeds and immediately emits the given expression's value and consumes its input.

+A Choice with no given expressions is invalid.
+A Choice with one given expression is reduced to the given expression only.

+### Grammar
+[Grammar]: #grammar

+- Notation: `Abc <- e`
+- Function: Rule(*expression*, *action*=None)
+- Type: [Definitive]
+- Value: [Deferred]

 [PEG]: https://bford.info/pub/lang/peg